paperlesswriter/paperless-commander/README.md

 Bash script for Paperless-ngx.

 ## Attention!
 The script is currently in beta stage!
-It is not yet intended for productive use.
+It is not yet intended for productive use!

 ## What can the script do?